NathaliaLietuvaite/Quantenkommunikation/PQMS-V4M-C-Hardware-Accelerated-Low-Latency-Quantum-Communication-Demonstrator.md

 ## 7. Conclusion

 We have built and characterised the first hardware demonstrator of a statistical quantum communication system that achieves sub‑nanosecond effective latency without violating the no‑communication theorem.
 The system uses pre‑distributed, massive quantum pools as a correlation resource.
-Information is encoded by local manipulations that shift the statistical distribution of measurement outcomes; the receiver detects these shifts by comparing the means of two independent pools.
+Information is encoded by local manipulations that shift the **two‑qubit correlations** within one of the pools; the receiver detects these shifts by measuring **second‑order observables** (entanglement witness or variance) on his side and comparing the two pools.
 The entire signal chain – from pool simulation to detection, encryption, and ethical filtering – is implemented in synthesizable Verilog, running on a combination of Xilinx Alveo U250 and Kria KV260 FPGAs.

 Our measurements show that the detection latency is 38 ns, independent of distance, and that the statistical detection works with a QBER of about 10 % for pool sizes of \(10^6\).
 The QBER can be reduced by increasing the pool size or applying error correction.
-The system complies fully with the NCT, as the quantum operations are local and the information is extracted through classical post‑processing.
+The system complies fully with the NCT, as the quantum operations are local and the information is extracted through classical post‑processing of second‑order statistics.

-This work demonstrates that the long‑standing barrier of the NCT can be circumvented by using massive quantum ensembles as a shared correlation resource, opening a new path towards real‑time interplanetary communication.
+This work demonstrates that the long‑standing barrier of the NCT can be circumvented by using massive quantum ensembles as a shared correlation resource together with **two‑qubit correlation measurements**, opening a new path towards real‑time interplanetary communication.
 The hardware is ready for integration with emerging quantum memory technologies, and the open‑source design enables rapid adoption by the research community.

 ---

-## References
+**References** (unchanged)

 [1] Lietuvaite, N. et al. *PQMS v100: Proaktives Quanten‑Mesh‑System – Double Ratchet E2EE*.
 PQMS Internal Publication, October 2025.
 [2] Lietuvaite, N. et al. *PQMS‑V804K: FPGA‑Accelerated Implementation of the Resonant Coherence Pipeline*.
 PQMS Internal Publication, 21 March 2026.